ECB

 No hay anuncios

-In this context, and taking into account the factors mentioned, everything points to the ECB continuing to hold firm and maintain the interest rate at 2% during the upcoming meetings of the Governing Council of the financial institution.
+In this context, and taking into account the factors mentioned, everything points to the ECB continuing to hold firm and maintain the interest rate at 2% during the upcoming meetings of the Governing Council.
 Despite this, and as usual, Lagarde did not want to take any future decision for granted and insisted that the central bank "does not commit in advance to any specific interest rate path."

 Trump's uncertainty